foxcube3/AI1/README.md

   - No external dependencies.
 - Positional Encoding
   - SinusoidalPositionalEncoding (Transformer-style).
+  - LearnedPositionalEmbedding (trainable table up to a max length).
   - Generate PE matrices and add to embeddings without external deps.
 - Tooling
   - Unit tests for tokenizer, embedding, and positional encoding.